linguahouse/prerender-mongodb-cache/README.md

 By default it will connect to your MongoDB instance running on localhost and use the *prerender* collection.
 You can overwrite this by setting the `MONGO_URL` (or `MONGOLAB_URI` or `MONGOHQ_URL`) environment variable to valid MongoDB connection strings.

+The collection name can be controlled with `MONGO_CACHE_COLLECTION` environment variable.

 This is done to make it work automatically when deployed on Heroku with the MongoDB add-ons.